dcs-chalmers/rusty-benchmarking-framework/readme.md

 ```
 This will compile and run the benchmarking tool.
 It will run the `basic` benchmark on the `basic_queue` implementation and produce a file in the `./output` with information from the benchmark, as well as a file with a name starting with `mem` containing information about total memory allocated during the running.
 ## Benchmark types
+You have to choose which type of benchmark you want to run on your queue.
+They have sub commands specific to themselves.
+Use the `--help` flag after specifying queue type to print a help text about the sub commands.
 * `basic` - Measures throughput and fairness.
 Threads are either producers or consumers.
 You can choose the amount of producers and consumers using their respective flags.
 * `ping-pong` - Measures throughput and fairness.
 Threads alternate between producers and consumers randomly.
 You can choose the spread of producers/consumers using the `--spread` flag.
 Using the `--thread-count` flag you can decide how many threads you want to use for the test.
 ## Queue implementations and features